al1abb/cybersecurity-vault-obsidian/Security/Web/Vulnerabilities/Server Side Vulnerabilities/Authentication.md

 > [!info]
 > BurpSuite Intruder can be used for brute forcing logins and possibly passwords too

+> [!check] X-Forwarded-For Header Bypass for Rate-limiting
+> IP spoofing is possible using X-Forwarded-For HTTP Header.
+If the website blocks your requests based on IP address, this could be utilized to bypass the rate limiting

 Brute-forcing is not always just a case of making completely random guesses at usernames and passwords.
 By also using basic logic or publicly available knowledge, attackers can fine-tune brute-force attacks to make much more educated guesses.
 This considerably increases the efficiency of such attacks.
 Websites that rely on password-based login as their sole method of authenticating users can be highly vulnerable if they do not implement sufficient brute-force protection.

 ### Brute Forcing Usernames